ghqor25/aws-cdk-custom-build-deploy-static-website/README.md

 ## Caution
 - If you want to change build image, check runtime compatible.
 - This custom Codepipeline will be executed once when creation, but not when update.
 After creation, it will be only triggered by Source Action defined in Source Stage.
+- Invalidation Stage might take long time(set timeout to 20 mins.
+But usually end ~ 5 mins).
+Because createInvalidation often fails especially when do it again in a short time.

 ## CodePipeline Description